How to Keep a Bandage Dry in the Shower

 10. Use a Shower Pouch

 Shower pouches are designed to hold essential items while you’re in the Shower, so they should be able to do an excellent job of keeping your bandage dry.
-Use one or two shower pouches over the area with the Band-Aid on it before you get in the Shower.
+Use one or two shower pouches over the area with the Band-Aid on them before you get in the shower.
+The pouch should keep the bandage covered and protected until you’re ready to take it off.
+You can also use a regular plastic bag if you don’t have a shower pouch on hand.

 Bandage Drying Tips: